The best synthetic puffer jackets 2023: tailored insulation for cozy warmth

 Arc’teryx’s Atom LT Hoody has been a staple of the Canadian brand’s product range for multiple seasons.
 The secret to its enduring popularity is its versatility.
 It isn’t the warmest synthetic jacket around, but instead balances a general sense of cosiness with surprisingly good breathability.
 That’s down to its hybrid construction, with zoned panels of Coreloft Compact insulation combined with air-permeable side stretch fleece panels.
 There’s a soft but durable face fabric with a water repellent treatment too, making it a bit more resistant to external precipitation.
 But it really comes into its own when used as a midlayer for stop/start activities – which might include anything from winter snow sports to cold-weather mountaineering.
 In that context, it’s a superlative wear-all-day layer that manages to keep you warm without overheating.
 The super soft fabrics and accommodating fit also give high levels of comfort and articulation.
 All in all, it’s a very wearable layer, and we suspect many outdoorsy types would stick this on for more casual use too.

-Highlander Lewis Synthetic puffer jacket on white background
+Highlander Lewis synthetic jacket

 (Image credit: Highlander)